E-I-E-I-Uh Oh Knowledge Gateways

 E-I-E-I-Uh Oh Overview

 TABLE 1.
 E-I-E-I-Uh Oh Overview, is arranged chapter-by-chapter.
-It’s a good place to get a mental picture of the entire book, especially the chapter descriptions and links to additional resources (child-friendly links are in orange).
+It’s a good way to get a mental picture of the entire book, especially the chapter descriptions and links to additional resources (child-friendly links are in orange).
 This table incorporates the three Core Disciplines, their Knowledge Gateways and Discovery Paths (Tiers 1-3).

 The rows in the left column of the table, highlighted in light green, show the Chapter number and the chapter’s pages; following the highlighted row is a quick chapter overview and occasional resource links to relevant sites for further investigation (links to child-friendly sites are in orange).